runeimp/git-imp/README.md

 This is a collection of Git command plugins that I've created and keep them here to maintain them and in the hope that others find them useful.
 Most of the stuff I develope is named _Something_**Imp**.
 So I'm calling this collection `git-imp`.
 But there is no actual command called `git-imp`.

-These are BASH scripts and are not expected to work in any other shell.
-And in fact require at least BASH 3 due to use of BASH_REMATCH and such.
-I currently have no intention of porting these scripts to be more POSIX compliant.
+These are BASH and POSIX scripts and are not expected to work in all environments.
+And in fact require at least BASH 3 due to use of BASH_REMATCH and such in certain cases.
+See Command Chart bellow.
+I currently have no immediate plans of porting these scripts to be entirely POSIX compliant.
 Though that is a possibility in the future.
 And at least one of the scripts has a dependency on [BASHimp][] for option parsing.
 It is not included in this repo.

 The Commands
 ------------